alexbondino/paint-anything/README.md

 - 🔴 Right click any part of the image to ignore it.
 - 🎚️Change hue, saturation and lightness as you wish.

-Some examples of what can be achieved are shown below
+Some examples of what can be achieved in under 5 minutes per image are shown below

 Original             |  Color Changed :-------------------------:|:-------------------------: